InteractivePublishing/BundleSetup/README.txt

       (scalar slices, labels, etc.)
     -"3D" displays and interacts with 3D data
       (3D volumes, tracts, 3D labels, etc.)
-"Labels" opens the listing of labels
+"Labels" opens the listing of labels and allows you to turn individual lables on/off by clicking the image
-[The viewer crashed and then started freezing upon relaunch at this point]

 Advanced users can access the full 3D Slicer functionality by right clicking